 • Article or BlogPosting schema

-• Author linked to Person schema
+• Author linked to Organization or Person schema

 • Publisher linked to Organization